-I needed to find someone to take care of my 2 dogs, Barney and Molly, for a few days.
+I needed to find someone to take care of my two dogs, Barney and Molly, for a few days.
 The tough part was that it was going to be during a holiday weekend.

 I think I must have called every single pet care place in the city.
 Of the few that actually answered their phone, they were full.
 The majority of the companies just didn't bother to return my messages.

-Instead, I decided to switch to a different technique.
-Walter Anderson talks about this in his book, The Confidence Course: Seven Steps to Self-Fulfillment.
+Instead, I decided to switch to a different technique which I learned from Walter Anderson's book, The Confidence Course: Seven Steps to Self-Fulfillment.
 It's simple to do.
 All you do is tell yourself:

 Focus On Solutions

 Walter suggests having this written in a number of different places so you have constant reminders throughout the day.
 It trains your brain to always be on the lookout for possible solutions no matter what you're dealing with.

 It's a great technique because it instantly takes you out of the "woe is me" and "why does this always happen to me?" victim mentality.
 When you're in the victim mentality, you're stuck and can't do anything except feel bad.
 By simply getting your mind to focus on something you can do, you're now back in complete control because you're focused on how to move forwards.

 So, I decided as a way to release the anger I felt at the company where I'd left so many messages, I would begin by focusing on solutions for companies that aren't able to respond to phone calls.
 I came up with three solutions that I thought were pretty good.
 They were so useful that I decided to send my ideas to the company that had frustrated me the most (I made sure it was a really nice, professional email.
 I left all my frustrations out of it as my goal was simply to be helpful.)

 It definitely allowed me to detach from the negative emotions of feeling ignored, frustrated, and like a victim (things were being done to me).
 I then went back to searching for a solution for my current dog issue.